 One of the last of the older businesses in this strip mall has also closed.
 These Nov.
 1, 2006 pictures show the front of Chung Wah restaurant, closed after 25 years.
 This was a Chinese buffet, with Cantonese and Mandarin lunch and dinner.

 Sounds Familiar was the best music/record store on the whole beach, even better than The Record Bar in the mall-- I bought a ton of albums from them over the years.
 In 2006 it is sitting empty and apparently neglected from the looks of the vegetation outside.

 Myrtle Beach, SC 29572

-843-497-3643 The store has re-opened in the Restaurant Row section between Myrtle and North Myrtle Beach along highway 17.
-This new location is behind Margaritas in the "Hidden Village Shopping Center".
-The best way to find it is to look for Cagney's Restaurant along the highway; this village of stores is directly on the other side of the highway.
+The store re-opened in the Restaurant Row section between Myrtle and North Myrtle Beach along Highway 17.
+This new location was behind Margaritas restaurant in the "Hidden Village Shopping Center", on the very left end of the row of small businesses.

-According to owner/manager Jeff Roberts, the MB location of Sounds Familiar was opened in 1979 and closed in 2003 due to a number of problems; rising rents, predatory competition from "Big Box" stores, questionable shopping center management, and a business partner who went bankrupt and abruptly bailed out.
+According to owner/manager Jeff Roberts, the MB location of Sounds Familiar was opened in 1979 and closed in 2003 due to a number of problems: rising rents, predatory competition from "Big Box" stores, questionable out-of-state shopping center management, and a business partner who went bankrupt and abruptly bailed out.
 He opened the new store at his family's retail complex at Hidden Village, in Restaurant Row.
-The new store is used/special music only, and he can order anything special that you need.
-He is also very active at promoting local music, with a series of special shows at the old MB Train Station.
+The new store was used/special music only, and he could order anything special that you wanted.
+He was also very active at promoting local music, with a series of special shows at the old MB Train Station.
 Jeff Roberts died of a heart attack on Monday, January 11, 2010, at the age of 55.
 The South by Southeast event at the MB Train Station the following Saturday was cancelled because of this.

 4501 N Kings Hwy